afiretony/Geometry-based-Methods-in-Vision/solution/assignment3/README.md

 # HW3: 3D reconstruction

-## Instructions
-* Late Submission Policy: See the late submission policy [here](https://geometric3d.github.io/pages/assignments/hw0.html).
-* Submitting your work: Check the instructions for submission [here](https://geometric3d.github.io/pages/assignments/hw0.html).
-* There are `5` questions in this assignment, where the last two are bonus questions.
-Make sure you follow the instructions and submit the answers as required.

 ## Overview

 In this assignment you will begin by implementing the methods to estimate the fundamental matrix from corresponding points in two images.
 Next, given the fundamental matrix and calibrated intrinsics (which will be provided) you will compute the essential matrix.
 Next, you will implement RANSAC to improve your algorithm and use this to compute a 3D metric reconstruction from 2D correspondences using triangulation.